lzenner/mptweaks/mptweaks/readme.mptweaks.english.txt

 The pause is not instant.
 There has to be a period of time between the dialogue ending and the game being paused when in multiplayer.
 The script waits the shortest amount of time possible before pausing the game.
+The functionality is tied to the player's AI.
+If AI is turned off, the game won't pause.

 ------------------------------------------------------------------------
 COMPATABIITY NOTES